-You can stimulate muscle protein synthesis through consuming protein after weight training.
+You can stimulate muscle protein synthesis by consuming protein after weight training.
 Generally, one gram of protein per pound of weight is enough.
 However, according to your height, build, age, and muscle mass, you may need more.

 Even if you consume more, it has no additional benefit or harm.
-Your body burns the excess for energy along with carbohydrates and fats.
+Your body burns the excess energy along with carbohydrates and fats.
 The body excretes the extra protein out in the urine.